One of the questions I get most often from visitors or friends who are hosting visitors in the city is- “What are the best restaurants in Santiago?”

-Their tapas menu will not disappoint and if you really consider yourself a wine buff, don’t miss a chance to pick the brain of their in-house sommelier and visit their underground wine cellar!
+Their tapas and tasting menu will not disappoint.
+And if you really consider yourself a wine buff, don’t miss a chance to pick the brain of their in-house sommelier and visit their underground wine cellar!

 Location: José Victorino Lastarria 276, in the Lastarria Neighborhood.